RobotoSkunk/PixelMan-Adventures-Legacy/README.md

 not very well organized and there are a lot of things that need to be improved.
 If you want to contribute, please keep that in mind.

-Also, the game itself it's coded using[Unity 2021.3.19f1](https://unity3d.com/download).
+Also, the game itself it's coded using[Unity](https://unity3d.com/download).
-Please mantain the same version to avoid any problems.
+Please mantain the same version that Unity Hub uses to open the project.

 ### Versioning notes